 5. Antacids: You are given 1.12 M HCl and 1.48 M NaOH.
 The antacid you use contains 300 mg of $CaCO_3$ and 100 mg of $Al(OH)3$.
 If the antacid dissolved in 35.0 ml of HCl and was then back titrated with 21.8 ml of NaOH., find the following: a.
-The original number mmoles of HCl used to dissolve the antacid and neutralize the base. b.
-The number of mmoles of NaOH used to backtitrate the acid. c.
-The number of mmoles of antacid used to neutralize only the antacid (a.k.a. the excess HCl). d.
-Write the balanced equations for the neutralization of the antacid (Both $CaCO_3$ and $Al(OH)3$). e.
+The mmoles of HCl used to dissolve the antacid b.
+The mmoles of NaOH used to backtitrate c.
+The mmoles of antacid used to neutralize the antacid (a.k.a. the excess HCl). d.
+Write the balanced equations for the neutralization of the antacid (Both CaCO 3 and Al(OH) 3). e.
 Using the number of mg in the tablet, calculate the mmoles of each component (Both CaCO 3 and Al(OH) 3). f.
-Based on the mmoles of each component, calculate the theoretical number of mmoles of HCl that should have been needed to neutralize the antacid.
-(Hint: Use the mole ratios.) g.
+Based on the mmoles of each component, calculate the theoretical number of mmoles of HCl that should have been needed to neutralize the antacid. g.
 What was the total number of theoretical mmoles of HCl that should have been neturalized? h.
 Compare the theoretical (g.) to the actual (c.).
 What are possible reasons this discrepancy could have occurred?